- LAST REVIEWED: 13 January 2021

 Diaz, David R. Latino Urbanism: The Politics of Planning, Policy and Redevelopment.
 New York: New York University Press, 2012.

 Odem, Mary E., and Elaine Cantrell Lacy.
 Latino Immigrants and the Transformation of the U.S. South.
-Athens: University of Georgia Press, 2009.
+Athens, GA: University of Georgia Press, 2009.

-NNNUnveils the dramatic demographic changes in the ethnoracial landscape of the southern United States in the early 21st century.
+Unveils the dramatic demographic changes in the ethnoracial landscape of the southern United States in the early twenty-first century.
 Covers diverse topics such as the impact of Latinos in small communities and the role of religion, which has often been overlooked in immigration scholarship.

 Rios, Michael, Leonardo Vazquez, and Lucrezia Miranda.
 Diálogos: Placemaking in Latino Communities.
 London: Routledge, 2012.